 The drawing of the nose, in particular, can cause problems for students who don’t know which methods to employ when drawing it.

-The simple and most natural method to draw any of the face’s individual features is to break that element into its most basic forms or shapes.
+The simple and natural method to draw any of the face’s features is to break that element into its most basic forms or shapes.

 - The nose can be separated into three separate sections.
 The bridge of the nose, the ball or tip of the nose, and the nostrils.

-- First, you will need to consider the wide variety of different shaped noses you can draw, as everybody is different and each nose unique.
+- First, you will need to consider the wide variety of different-shaped noses you can draw, as everybody is different, and each nose is unique.

 - The primary method for drawing the nose involves drawing one larger circle, overlapping two smaller circles on each side.

 - It is always advisable to use this formula whatever size nose you are drawing.

-- Begin by drawing around the edges of the two smaller circles which previously drew.
+- Begin by drawing around the edges of the two smaller circles previously drawn.
 These represent the nostrils of the nose.

 - Next, draw the tip of the nose.

 - To draw the shape of the nose.
 You will need to apply shade onto both sides of the bridge and down towards the tip of the nose,

 - Apply a slightly darker shadow which can be graduated to a lighter value at the side of the nose.

-- To give the tip of the nose more definition, it is a good idea to draw a darker line around the nostrils beneath the nose.
+- To give the nose tip more definition, drawing a darker line around the nostrils beneath the nose is a good idea.

 - Have a long look at what you have drawn and continue to blend and improve any inaccuracies that may have occurred; you can use a blending stick to help you achieve this.